This Web page last updated date Dec 31 2013.

-We'll put restoration and repair information on a repair Web page of my Web site.
 I started looking over the system, cleaning the docs up (mold on binders, organizing manuals) on Aug 20th 2009.
-As of Aug 29th, it appears the H8 system (less floppy drive and boot tests) seems to be operating, with very little repair needed!
+With a few days work, it appears the H8 system (less floppy drive and boot tests) seems to be operating, with very little repair needed!
 The AC plug and switch needed to be cleaned, a UART chip was replaced.
 The displayed image is from a Heath test program entered from the octal keyboard, and displayed on the octal display.

 I connected drives, computer and terminal; rooted through the box of diskettes to find an HDOS disk.
 With a bit of futzing, I got an HDOS prompt!
 It helped, that I had notes from the prior owner.
 He wrote up how to start up the system, when he boxed it up and put it away - in January 1989, twenty years ago!
 But I still had trouble with that other drive; the notes say he had to press the lower edge of the door, to get the drive to "light up".
 I removed the drive's circuit board, to reveal the head and motor mechanism.
 THere was not really a "disk detect" switch or sensor, but I figured the index hole sensor was used to confirm a disk was in place.
 I blew out the sensor and LED, and reassembled the drive.
 That seemed to solve the problem.

 The system seems to work to a point, but crashes often.
 I need to find more test software!
 My guess is flaky DRAM, a common problem over decades, as DRAM chips and their driving circuits get "soft".